elifesciences-publications/mGluR_MLI_in-vivo/README.md

 Analysis scripts of calcium imaging in locomoting mice
 ==============================

-The repository contains custom written Python scripts used to extract calcium transients during forced locomotion.
+The repository contains custom written Python scripts used to extract and analyze calcium fluorescent traces during forced locomotion.

-The here published python scripts implement the steps and calculation to obtain **locomotion fluorescence** as depicted in Fig. 3 of the publication below.
+Calcium imaging was performed before and after application of a mGluR anatagonist.
+The here published Python scripts implement the steps and calculation to obtain **locomotion fluorescence** as depicted in Fig. 3  of the publication below.

 For more details, please refer to :